Motzorongo Plantation Company: Partnership Network and Investors

 Several of H. W. Huttig's associates were partners in the Motzorongo Plantation Company, including Leigh H. Wallace, a prominent lumber merchant and banker, Rev. H. Henkel, a German Lutheran minister and the Letts brothers.

 C. C. Letts and H. A. Letts were from Davenport, Iowa, just down the road from Muscatine.
 In the late 1890s, they relocated to Chicago, where C. C. Letts founded C. C. Letts & Co., a company that operated a large wholesale tea and coffee business as well as engaged in many real estate ventures throughout the Midwest and Western states.
-His brother, H. A. Letts, was a prominent dentist and had studied the use of hypnotism as an anesthetic in dentistry under Dr. Parkyn.
+His brother, H. A. Letts, was a prominent dentist and had studied the use of hypnotism as an anaesthetic in dentistry under Parkyn.

 Harry C. Moir from Chicago was the managing owner of the Morrison and Saratoga Hotels and The Boston Oyster House.
 The Morrison Hotel was the tallest hotel in the world for many years.
 The Boston Oyster House was a famous landmark restaurant within the hotel that provided dance music and entertainment with seating for 2,000.
 Moir was born in Calcutta, India, to British parents and then raised in Canada.
 In 1893, at the age of 26, he moved to Chicago after attending sessions of the Parliament of World's Religions held during the Chicago World's Fair.

 Mullins Hall at the Southern Baptist Theological Seminary was largely built by the profits made from the Motzorongo investments.

 C. W. Bibb form Minneapolis, was the owner of The Bibb Broom Corn Company one of the largest distributors of brooms in the nation.
 He was also a major real estate developer and owned several mines.
 He would go on to found The American Federation of Patriotic Societies.

 Prof. Edgar Young Mullins was the President of the Southern Baptist Theological Seminary, located in Louisville, Kentucky.
 Mullins was one of the most influential figures in American Protestantism.
 As president of the seminary, Mullins helped shape the identity of Southern Baptists through his writings, leadership, and theological vision.
 He authored The Axioms of Religion, a foundational text that articulated Baptist principles of soul competency, religious liberty, and democratic church governance, and he played a major role in drafting the Baptist Faith and Message.

 Mullins was not only a theological leader but also a major public intellectual, frequently speaking at national gatherings and representing American Baptists in ecumenical and civic forums.
 His reputation extended far beyond denominational lines.
 His involvement in the Motzorongo Plantation Company carried significant weight.
 At a time when religious figures rarely associated themselves with large-scale investment ventures, Mullins’ participation signaled to potential investors that the company had the backing of a trusted, nationally known Christian leader.